HerrPhil/LearningKotlin/README.md

 Android Studio can recognize this is a Kotlin file, and can run it separately from the entire project.

+This one can be tracked in git.
+The other two file-based options do not.

 4. Use scratch + kotlin script

 This is handy for quickly trying out a few lines of code.